 Reliable dynamical models are essential for improving our understanding and prediction of monsoon rainfall and circulation.
-While most general circulation models (GCMs) capture the overall seasonal migration of tropical rain, fidelity in representing the detailed spatial, interannual and intraseasonal variation of Asian monsoon precipitation remains low (Randall et al. 2007; Annamalai et al. 2007; Sperber et al. 2013).
-In this study, we address the impact of changing convective entrainment and detrainment rates on seasonal mean Asian monsoon precipitation biases in the Met Office Unified Model (MetUM, Section 2).
+While most general circulation models (GCMs) capture the overall seasonal migration of tropical rain, fidelity in representing the detailed spatial, interannual and intraseasonal variation of Asian monsoon precipitation remains low (Randall et al., 2007; Annamalai et al., 2007; Sperber et al., 2013).
+In this study, we address the impact of changing convective entrainment and detrainment rates on seasonal mean Asian monsoon precipitation biases in the Met Office Unified Model (MetUM, section 2).

 Significant, systematic biases in seasonal mean monsoon rainfall are common in GCMs.
-Evaluations of GCMs including the third coupled model intercomparison project (CMIP3, Annamalai et al. 2007; Bollasina and Nigam 2009) and CMIP5 (Sperber et al. 2013) as well as individual studies have shown that many monsoon precipitation biases in atmosphere-only GCMs (AGCMs) are very similar to biases in their coupled (AOGCM) counterparts.
-This indicates that lack of coupling is not responsible for the rainfall biases and studies have shown that cold SST biases introduced by coupling may exacerbate them (Levine et al. 2013; Levine and Turner 2012).
+Evaluations of GCMs including the third coupled model intercomparison project (CMIP3; Annamalai et al., 2007; Bollasina and Nigam, 2009) and CMIP5 (Sperber et al., 2013) as well as individual studies have shown that many monsoon precipitation biases in atmosphere-only GCMs (AGCMs) are very similar to biases in their atmosphere-ocean coupled (AOGCM) counterparts.
+This indicates that lack of coupling is not responsible for the rainfall biases, and studies have shown that cold biases in sea-surface temperature (SST) introduced by coupling may exacerbate them (Levine and Turner, 2012; Levine et al., 2013).
+One particularly persistent bias is excess precipitation in the western equatorial Indian Ocean (WEIO), especially just south of the Arabian Sea (Gadgil and Sajani, 1998; Bollasina and Ming, 2012), which is related to poor representation of the competition between equatorial and continental convergence zones during the monsoon (Sperber